 The school will also emphasize the concept of global preparedness.
 Students will study STEM skills to prepare them for various job opportunities, and each aspect of the school model has cultural awareness at its forefront.

 The school name, ‘Dunia’ means ‘world’ in Swahili, Hindi, Arabic, and several other languages.
 Students will learn Swahili and take a global citizenship course studying different cultures and economies.
 Classrooms will be named after countries, which students will study in-depth to bring those cultures to life.

 “Our children can only create change by being exposed to diverse perspectives and ways of life,” says Chandell.
 “They need to be able to draw from the success of other communities around the world to be effective leaders and informed citizens.”

-Click here to learn more about how the BES Fellowship trains leaders to design, found, and lead excellent schools that reflect and respond to the needs of their communities.
+Click here to learn more about how the BES Fellowship trains leaders to design, found, and lead excellent and equitable schools.